 For more information about our pediatric intensive care services, call (910) 667-7000.

-As the region’s only Level II Pediatric Intensive Care Unit (PICU) our team of highly trained professionals provides advanced care for critically injured or ill children.
-Our 6-bed private room unit is equipped with the latest technology and our caring staff is dedicated to improving survival
+With the region’s only Level II Pediatric Intensive Care Unit (PICU) our team of highly trained professionals provides advanced care for critically injured or ill children.
+The 6-bed private room unit is equipped with the latest technology and our caring staff is dedicated to improving survival

 and facilitating the recovery of our patients using an interdisciplinary family-centered approach.

 A 9-bed Critical Care Unit (CCU) possesses the most modern technology available for the constant monitoring and care of critically ill patients.
 This special unit is staffed with highly skilled nurses who specialize in caring for the critically ill and will administer close observation to each patient, while catering to their unique condition or situation.

 Pediatric intensivist Dr. Tom Paulson, hired to open the PICU, brought another first for our area bringing the additional expertise of performing pediatric fiberoptic bronchoscopy.
 Children with problems such as severe pneumonias or other breathing problems can require this study in order to better treat or further categorize their problem.
 This service is available for both inpatients as well as outpatients.